carloscasalar/kata-football/src/README.md

 ?>
 ```

-This code can be refactored as long as there are test that support them.
+This code can be refactored as long as there are test that support the refactor.

 This code generates matches between some teams with a random result for each one.